trustoverip/tswg-cesr-specification/spec/spec.md

 }
 ```

-It is important to note that if this version of the credential is the one issued to the holder and the signature over the entire credential is on the serialized data of this version of the credential it is the only version that can be presented.
+It is important to note that if this Version of the credential is the one issued to the holder and the signature over the entire credential is on the serialized data of this Version of the credential it is the only Version that can be presented.
 The full SAD data of the three nested blocks would be delivered out of band from the signed credential.
-The top level schema would describe the blocks with conditional subschema for each section.
+The top-level schema would describe the blocks with conditional subschema for each section.
 The credential signature becomes a cryptographic commitment to the contents of the overall credential as well as the content of each of the blocks and will still validate the presented credential with significantly less bandwidth.

 With this approach, credential presentation request and exchange protocols can be created that modify the schema with the conditional subschema, removing the conditions that allow for SAIDs in place of the required (or presented) nested blocks.
-The modified schema can be used in such a protocol to indicate the required sections to be delivered out of bounds or as a commitment to provide the nested blocks after the crendential presentation has occurred.
+The modified schema can be used in such a protocol to indicate the required sections to be delivered out of bounds or as a commitment to provide the nested blocks after the credential presentation has occurred.

 [//]: # (\newpage)